Seamless Seattle

 40 million visitors

-To the city each year
+to the city each year

 35% of all trips

-To be completed on foot by 2035
+to be completed on foot by 2035

 Collaborative effort